Lorraine Friedman: Mentorship

 While she was at Tulane University, she advised 10 PhD students and 4 master's students.
 These students were amongst the first generation of students to be trained with molecular-based techniques.
 Through her success of mentoring, many of Friedman's students went on to be prominent medical mycologists themselves, such as George Kobayashi, William Cooper, Geoffrey Land, and Thomas G. Mitchell.
 Judith Domer, a lifelong colleague of Friedman, said that her military training led to a mentoring style that was sometimes tough on students.
 However, this style proved effective since she successfully mentored a number of highly successful students.

-List of graduate students

-Friedman advised a number of graduate students, including: